Stefon Diggs Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Recent Performances

-- In last week's outing against the Colts, Diggs was targeted six times, totaling 23 yards on four receptions while scoring two touchdowns.
+- In last week's outing against the Colts, Diggs was targeted six times, picking up 23 yards on four receptions while scoring two touchdowns.

 Diggs' Buffalo Teammates